 - Find a Process to Improve - This is the first step of the strategy and involves someone identifying a process that needs improvement.
 Sometimes the process may need a major improvement due to serious issues, but just as often the process already works well but still has room for improvement.

-- Organize an Effort to Work on Improvement – In this step a team of people who are familiar with the problem is gathered together.
+- Organize an Effort to Work on Improvement - In this step, a team of people who are familiar with the problem is gathered together.
 In most cases, the team is made up of people from a variety of areas involved with the process being improved.
 This helps ensure the improvement incorporates input from all sides of the issue.

-- Understand Process Variation and Capability – One of the most common causes for problems in a process is the variations that exist.
+- Understand Process Variation and Capability - One of the most common causes of problems in a process is the variations that exist.
 All processes have some variation, even if it is minor.
 Looking at the processes closely and discussing them in depth will help identify the right strategy.

-- Select a Strategy for Continued Improvement – In this stage, an improvement plan is selected to test.
+- Select a Strategy for Continued Improvement - In this stage, an improvement plan is selected to test.
 The team should choose the solution to the problem that they feel will provide the best results.
-Part of the improvement plan should be a list of expected results so once tested, the results can be measured to determine whether or not the strategy was successful.
+Part of the improvement plan should be a list of expected results so that once tested, the results can be measured to determine whether or not the strategy was successful.

 What Does PDCA Stand For?